Bylaws of the DC Libertarian Party

 Section 3.
 A special Convention shall be held within one-hundred and twenty (120) days upon petition of one-fifth of the DCLP members or a two-thirds vote of the Executive Committee.
 Such a petition shall state the business of the special Convention, and no other business shall be considered at such a Convention.

 Section 4.
-All DCLP members are qualified to be delegates to a DCLP Convention.
+All DCLP members in good standing as of the month before the most recent November general election are qualified to be delegates to a DCLP Convention.
 No Convention fee may be levied of any DCLP member to participate in the business sessions of any Convention; however, fees may be required for participation in other convention events.
 A quorum of a Convention shall be a majority of the dues-paying members serving as delegates to the Convention.
 The Convention Secretary shall provide the Executive Committee with draft convention minutes no later than ten (10) days after the conclusion of the State Convention, and the Executive Committee is empowered to approve Convention minutes.
 Only Dues-paying DCLP members shall be eligible to serve as delegates to amend bylaws, choose delegates to the National Convention, and fill vacancies in the Executive Committee.
 All other business, including the selection of candidates for public office, is conducted by any DCLP members serving as delegates.